Isaac-Ola212/Movie-Revenue-and-Success-Prediction/README.md

 # Project Overview

-This project analyses movie data from the **TMDB (The Movie Database) dataset** to identify key factors influencing movie success and revenue.
-The project combines **exploratory data analysis, statistical testing, visualisation, and machine learning** to uncover patterns in the movie industry and predict whether a movie is likely to be financially successful.
+This project analyses movie data from the TMDB (The Movie Database) dataset to identify the key factors that influence movie revenue and commercial success.
+The project combines data cleaning, exploratory data analysis, statistical hypothesis testing, machine learning, and interactive business intelligence dashboards to generate meaningful insights that support data-driven decision-making within the film industry.

+Using Python for data preparation and statistical analysis, and Power BI for dashboard development, the project investigates how factors such as production budget, popularity, audience ratings, and genre influence box office performance.
+A machine learning classification model was also developed to predict whether a movie is likely to be commercially successful.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)